 Introduction

-Many content management systems, such as WordPress, provide a default .htaccess file that contain SEO friendly rewrite rules.
+Many content management systems, such as WordPress, provide a default .htaccess file that contains SEO-friendly rewrite rules.
 These can often cause issues with subfolders that have their own application.
-Excluding certain subfolders can be achieved using the steps below.
+This article provides the procedure to exclude a folder from rewrite rules.

 Procedure